Climate zone 6, -23.3 ° to -17.8 °

 Virginia creeper - Parthenocissus

-It is better to place 3 climbing plants per linear meter to separate your garden.
-In this way, your partition is quickly closed and the view is reduced.
+To separate your garden it is better to place 3 climbing plants per linear meter.
+This way your partition will close quickly and the view will be smaller.

-If you grow self-adhesive climbing plants along a wall, keep in mind that these adhesive roots can affect your joints.
+If you allow self-adhesive climbing plants to grow along a wall, you must bear in mind that these adhesive roots can affect your joints.